On the Injectivity Radius of the Stiefel Manifold: Numerical investigations and an explicit construction of a cut point at short distance: On Cut Points and a bound of the Injectivity Radius

 is called the sectional curvature of $\Omega$ at $p$.
 It does not depend on the choice of the basis vectors $X,Y\in\Omega$. \end{definition}

-Here, $R$ denotes the curvature tensor of $\M$.
+Here $R$ denotes the curvature tensor of $\M$.
 For details see \cite{docarmo}.
-An explicit formula for determining the sectional curvature of the Stiefel manifold is given later.
-Before that we introduce the notion of Jacobi fields.
+An explicit formula for determining the sectional curvature of the Stiefel manifold is given in \cite[Prop.
+4.2, eq.
+(34)]{nguyen2022curvature}.
+Next, we introduce the notion of Jacobi fields.

 \begin{definition}[Jacobi Field (cf. {\cite[Chapter 5, Def.
 2.1]{docarmo}})] Let $\gamma\colon\left[0,1\right]\to\M$ be a geodesic in $\M$.
 A vector field $J$ along $\gamma$, i.e., $J(t)\in T_{\gamma(t)}\M$, is said to be a Jacobi field if it satisfies the Jacobi equation